|

 The Letters of Robert Buchanan

-Letters to Robert Browning (1864 - 1879) [A collection of 40 letters belonging to the Alexander Turnbull Library in New Zealand. _____
+Letters to Robert Browning (1864 - 1879) A collection of 40 letters from the Alexander Turnbull Library in New Zealand. _____

-Letters to the Brothers Dalziel (1866 - 1867) [Four letters - one from the National Library of Scotland, three from a private collection.] _____
+Letters to the Brothers Dalziel (1866 - 1867) Five letters from various sources including three from a private collection. _____

 List of Locations of Buchanan’s Letters and Related Material